26 Fun Facts about Uruguay

 26. The year 2023 marked a significant water emergency for Uruguay, as the country faced its worst drought in 70 years.
 The government has increased the spending on water infrastructure to lessen the impact.

-Every effort has been made to verify these facts about Uruguay using primary sources.
+We strive to verify all facts using authoritative and primary sources where possible.
 However, if you find an error or have any questions, please contact us.